togarashimayo/togarashimayo.github.io/content/recipes/spy_x_family/yors_stew.md

 ### Pressure cooker

+*These instructions assume that you own an Instant Pot like I do.
+It might be different if you have a different brand*

 1. Press the sear/saute button on your pressure cooker.
 When the inner pot is hot, add in the oil.
 2. Sautee onions until transparent.
 3. Add garlic and salt before sautéing for another 5 min.
 Reduce to low.